 Olive tapenade recipes can be used as a spread for fish, pizza, or whatever feels right.
-You can make a green olive tapenade, a black olive tapenade, or use both types of olives.
+You can make a green olive tapenade, a ripe olive tapenade, or use a combination of both types of olives in your tapenade recipes.

 Ideas for Your Olive Tapenade Recipes

 Fresh Organic Parsley

 Fresh Organic Basil

 Fresh Organic Thyme